jboy/oomps-oomtables/README.md

 | `vszh` | Y | `v` | Virtual memory size, in human-readable format |
 | `vszk` |   | `V` | Virtual memory size, in KB or KiB |
 | `wd` |   | `w` | Current working directory (absolute path) of process |

+### Usage examples

+	Select processes owned by the caller's UID: oomps
+	or equivalently:
+	    oomps ~
+	or equivalently:
+	    oomps +

+	Select all processes that have a TTY: oomps %
+	or equivalently:
+	    oomps -a

+	Select ALL processes, even without a TTY: oomps %%
+	or equivalently:
+	    oomps -A

+	Select processes owned by UID 1001:
+	    oomps +1001

+	Select processes owned by the caller's UID, or by UIDs 1001 or 1003: oomps + +1001 +1003

+	Select processes owned by the caller's UID, sorted by OOM score: oomps -o

+	Select ALL processes, even without a TTY, sorted by virtual memory size: oomps -vA

+	Select all processes with a TTY, the name of which begins with "chrom": oomps %chrom

+	List the virtual memory size of all processes, by PID: oomps %% ==pid,vszh

+	List the PIDs of all processes owned by the caller's UID or by UID 1001: oomps + +1001 ==pid,

 ## Dependencies